 The front quarter breaks down into four primary, or primal, cuts.
-These primal cuts include the brisket, chuck, foreshank, and rib.
-Using a boning knife or a sharp chef’s knife, these primals can be broken down further into cuts you may be familiar with.
+These primal cuts include the brisket, chuck, foreshank and rib.
+Using a boning knife or a sharp chef’s knife, these primals can be broken down further into cuts you may be more familiar with.

 The brisket breaks down to the brisket point and the brisket plate.
-These cuts can be tough, so they are usually used for dishes that are marinated and braised, or smoked for hours to break down the tough connective tissue.
-The brisket is almost exclusively used when cooking corned beef, and is a staple in the BBQ community, especially in competitive barbecue circles.
+These cuts can be tough, so they are usually used for dishes that are marinated, braised, or smoked for hours to break down the tough connective tissue.
+The brisket is almost exclusively used when cooking corned beef and is a staple in the BBQ community, especially in competitive barbecue circles.

 Most ground beef comes from the chuck.
-The chuck contains a high amount of connective tissues, making it an ideal candidate for grinding for burgers, tacos, and other recipes that call for ground beef.
-It’s also commonly broken down into smaller cubes that can be used for stews, and when cleaned properly can be used for pot roast and other marinated dishes.
+The chuck contains a high amount of connective tissues, making it an ideal candidate for grinding meat for burgers, tacos, and other recipes that call for ground beef.
+It’s also commonly broken down into smaller cubes that can be used for stews and, when cleaned properly, can be used for pot roast and other marinated dishes.

 The foreshank is one primal that requires no further production after it has been removed from the forequarter.
 This incredibly tough primal best serves its purpose as a base for beef stock and soups.
 The meat can be cleaned off of the bone using a sharp boning knife and the tough tissue can be cut away to produce beef for stews.

 While most of the cuts on the forequarter require braising or marinating before cooking, the seven-bone rib is an exception.
 From this primal we derive the rib roast, also referred to in restaurants as prime rib.
-This cut is often slow cooked and has a good fat content that keeps it juicy and moist during the cooking process (here’s a great prime rib recipe, plus some tips for how to carve it.
+This cut is often slow cooked and has a good fat content that keeps it juicy and moist during the cooking process (check out this great prime rib recipe plus some tips for how to carve it).
 The bones can be cut off with a flexible boning knife, and it is often broken down into rib-eye steaks for grilling.

 The Beef Hindquarter

-We’ll conclude this guide to beef cuts with the primals of the hindquarter: the flank, long loin, sirloin tip, and hip.
+Finally, we have the hindquarter which includes the flank, long loin, sirloin tip and hip.
 The flank requires no further processing once removed from the hindquarter.
-It is commonly marinated for grilling over a flame, and is often ground rather than used as chuck when lean beef is required.
+It is commonly marinated for grilling over a flame and is often ground rather than used as chuck when lean beef is required.

 The long loin is broken down into two sections: the sirloin butt and the short loin.
 These are the cuts where most steaks come from.
 As its name implies, the sirloin butt produces sirloin steaks.
 This sub-primal takes a little extra preparation and a sharp chef’s knife to produce grillable steaks.
 The sirloin butt is encased in a layer of fat and is split by tough tissue that must be removed before it can be broken down any further.
 Once all of this tissue and fat has been cleaned away, sirloin steaks can be cut in any shape and size desired.